-You can find our fees and charges in the relevant Product Terms.
+You can find our fees and charges in the relevant Product Terms check with the online merchants before you agree to buy online; and

 If you make international payments, for example from an online merchant showing the price in Australian dollars, your purchase will generally be converted into Australian dollars by Visa at the Visa exchange rate, and Visa currency conversion fees may apply.
 We may also charge an international transaction fee.
 Please: